-Applications for the 2020 Field School season are opening soon.
+Applications for the 2020 Field School season is now open!
 The season will run from June 20th to July 18th.
-Please contact us if you are interested!
+Please contact us if you are interested.
+No experience?
+No problem?
+Our field school is centered around teaching beginning students!

 You can view our 2019 Student Manual here.